ZjjConan/Multi-Modal-Adapter/README.md

 The script `run_examples.sh` provides a simple illustration.

 ## Citation
-If you use this code in your research, please kindly cite the following papers
+If you find this work is helpful for your research, please kindly cite the following papers

 ```bash
 @InProceedings{Yang_2024_CVPR,